 Learning to read is one of the most important things your child will learn to do.
 So much depends on it, so as parents it is defiantly worth putting the time in early on.
-So what we need to do is open up opportunities to bring learning, and reading into everyday situations which I am sure you do already.
+Teaching your child to read takes time and patience but it can bad a lot of fun and so rewarding.
+You need to open up opportunities to bring learning, and reading into everyday situations which I am sure you do already.
 We want your child to love reading and not find it a chore.
 This is why we work hard to make sure children develop a love of books as well as simply learning to read.

-How can you help your child read before they go to school?
+Teaching your child to read – How can you help before they start school?

 What I would advise you to do before you start learning to read with your child, if to understand the basics of phonics.
 In most schools in the UK, this is the approach they take so to help you to understand it better, I have written an ultimate phonics guide for parents because reading is taught through phonics.
 Phonics is a method of teaching children to read by linking sounds(phonemes) and the symbols that represent them(graphemes, or letter groups).
 I explain all the terminology in my ‘Ultimate Phonics Guide for Parents‘.

 Children start by learning the letters and the sounds they make, and how to put them together to make and read simple words.
 Then they learn how letters combine to make new sounds (such as SH), and move on to longer words and new reading skills.